 DIRECTOR'S ASSESSMENT POLICY

-The Board, Board Committees, Directors and Chief Executive Officer (CEO) of the Company are subject to annual assessment in accordance with the Directors’ Assessment Policy that is designed for the purpose of reviewing the pre-determined roles of the Board, individual Directors and CEO as established in the Board Charter.
+The Board, Board Committees, Directors and Group Chief Executive Officer (CEO) of the Company are subject to annual assessment in accordance with the Directors’ Assessment Policy that is designed for the purpose of reviewing the pre-determined roles of the Board, individual Directors and the Group CEO as established in the Board Charter.
 The criteria to be used in the assessment as set out in the Directors’ Assessment Policy are as follows:

 Assessment of the Board and Board Committees